Alabama vs. Maryland Predictions & Picks - NCAA Tournament Second Round

 Alabama Performance Insights

-- The Crimson Tide's +486 scoring differential (outscoring opponents by 13.9 points per game) is a result of scoring 82.6 points per game (fourth in college basketball) while giving up 68.7 per contest (138th in college basketball).
+- The Crimson Tide are outscoring opponents by 13.9 points per game with a +486 scoring differential overall.
+They put up 82.6 points per game (fourth in college basketball) and allow 68.7 per outing (138th in college basketball).

-- Alabama wins the rebound battle by 8.1 boards on average.
-It collects 41 rebounds per game, which ranks first in college basketball, while its opponents grab 32.9 per outing.
+- The 41 rebounds per game Alabama averages rank first in the nation, and are 8.1 more than the 32.9 its opponents record per outing.

-- Alabama knocks down 10.2 three-pointers per game (eighth-most in college basketball) while shooting 34.2% from beyond the arc (175th in college basketball).
-It is making 4.6 more threes per outing than its opponents, who drain 5.6 per game while shooting 28.3%.
+- Alabama connects on 10.2 three-pointers per game (eighth-most in college basketball) at a 34.2% rate (175th in college basketball), compared to the 5.6 per game its opponents make at a 28.3% rate.

-- The Crimson Tide's 97.5 points per 100 possessions on offense rank 81st in college basketball, and the 81.1 points they allow per 100 possessions rank fifth in college basketball.

 - Alabama has committed 13.4 turnovers per game (314th in college basketball play), 2.2 more than the 11.2 it forces on average (255th in college basketball).